- Bite-sized Trips

 - A riot of the senses – Imagine sizzling street food stalls, whizzing Vespas, colourful lanterns and warm seas.
 From start to finish, you’ll find your senses overwhelmed by the incredible sights and sounds of Vietnam.

 - Diversity – Beaches, check.
 City life, check.
 UNESCO parks, check.
 Hill-tribes & hiking, check.
 Wildlife, check!
 No matter what your interests are, there’ll be something that will get you wanting to come back time and time again.

-- History & Culture – Vietnam is a fusion of cultures, from Chinese in the north to French colonialism; it’s a historians dream destination.
+- History & Culture – Vietnam is a fusion of cultures, from Chinese influences in the north to French colonialism in the south; it’s a historians dream destination.

 What's meaningful about our Vietnam holidays?